GeekyAnts/flutter-bluetooth-adapter/README.md

 # bluetoothadapter

 A Flutter plugin to expose the features of Bluetooth Adapter for **Android only**.

+## Objective

 The primary purpose of this project was to communicate between flutter and Rasburry Pie using Bluetooth.

 ## Main Features
 - Setting up a UUID from user end.